machingclee/machingclee.github.io/static/media/300-git-crypt.caa3a122.md

 1. Pull the repository.

-2. Send the `git-crypt-key` file to people you trust.
+2. Get the `git-crypt-key` file from repository owner.

 3. Run `git-crypt unlock ./git-crypt-key` in the working directory.